doivglser/mindevenviro-fanciful/README.md

 * from terminator: sCRYPtUPdater.sh

 Set the workflow interval in minutes and edit your projects with your favorite editor (I use nano).
-Update your scripts to /usr/local/bin or to /var/www/testphp.
+Update your scripts to /usr/local/bin, to /var/www/testphp or to /usr/lib/cgi-bin.
 Stop a php, python, perl or bash syntax-check, with ctrl+4.
 Be sure you change more then one byte (if you change just one digit, do a space or a hash with a comment).
 Close with ctrl+C.

 * from terminator: nano